 make an appointment

-Some of the clients we work with have not yet been evaluated to determine whether they meet the full diagnostic criteria for Autism.
+Some clients have not yet been evaluated to determine whether they meet the diagnostic criteria for Autism or another neurodevelopmental difference.
 Participating in an evaluation can be a helpful step in understanding your child’s profile.

 To learn more about our assessment process, click HERE